MarcinTKozak/MarcinTKozak/README.md

 What I am learning now?

 I am in the process of uTest Academy, and in my free time I am preparing to ISTQB exam.
-I am also learning about tools for automation testing (Selenium, Cucumber, Serenity BDD, Jenkins)
+I am also learning about tools for automation testing (Java, Selenium, Cucumber, REST Assured)

 I am learning a lot from: